Interstate 69 in Indiana: SIU 2

-Since the beginning of the I-69 extension project, people have assumed that this SIU would connect I-69 SIU 1 and SIU 3 by utilizing the eastern and southern legs of the I-465 beltway in Indianapolis.
-In 2021, the INDOT confirmed the routing.
-Much of this stretch of I-465 was reconstructed during the first decade of the 2000s, with additional reconstructions scheduled for the 2010s, totally independent of the I-69 extension project.
-INDOT has strongly indicated that any concurrent signing of this route along I-465 will likely not be done until the southern (SIU 3, Section 6) portion of I-69 is connected (at new exit 4B, just west of the SR 37/Harding Street interchange on the southwest side of Indianapolis).
-That new system interchange, part of SIU 3's Section 6, is not presently scheduled to be completed and open to traffic until about 2024.
-The southern leg of I-465 is the last major portion of the beltway that has yet to be widened from its original six-lane cross-section, and is the scene of chronic traffic congestion.
-In conjunction with the construction of the I-69/I-465 southwest interchange at the northern end of SIU 3, several miles of I-465 between I-70 to the west and I-65 to the east will be reconstructed and widened to handle the additional traffic expected to be generated on I-465 when the last section of I-69 is completed.
-Scheduled to begin in 2021, and expected to be completed along with the I-69 interchange in 2024, the I-465 south project will involve a complete reconstruction and widening of I-465 from I-65 to I-70: the roadway will be reconstructed and widened to accommodate additional travel lanes; bridges and overpasses will be replaced; and interchanges at SR 67 and US 31 will be reconfigured.
+In 2021, INDOT confirmed SIU 2 would connect I-69 SIU 1 and SIU 3 by utilizing the eastern and southern legs of the I-465 beltway in Indianapolis.
+Much of this stretch of I-465 was reconstructed during the first decade of the 2000s, with additional reconstructions scheduled for the 2010s, independent of the I-69 extension project.
+Construction for the I-69 extension between Martinsville and Indianapolis officially began in 2019; the segment opened to traffic in early-August 2024.
+The southern leg of I-465 was the last major portion of the beltway that has yet to be widened from its original six-lane cross-section, and was the scene of chronic traffic congestion.
+In conjunction with the construction of the I-69/I-465 southwest interchange at the northern end of SIU 3, several miles of I-465 between I-70 to the west and I-65 to the east were reconstructed and widened to handle the additional traffic expected to be generated on I-465 when the last section of I-69 was completed.
+Construction began in 2021 on the final segment and was completed along with the I-69 interchange at the end of 2024, the I-465 south project also involved a complete reconstruction and widening of I-465 from I-65 to I-70: the roadway was reconstructed and widened to accommodate additional travel lanes; bridges and overpasses were replaced; and interchanges at SR 67 and US 31 were reconfigured.